Counting closed geodesics in strata: Geometry of a quadratic differential

 \section{Geometry of a quadratic differential}

 In this section, we recall some of the basic geometric properties of a quadratic differential $(X,q)$.
 We describe how the extremal length of a curve, which can be calculated from the conformal structure of $X$, relates to the singular Euclidean metric associated to $(X,q)$.
-We also define the notion of a $(q, \tau)$--regular triangulation.
+We also define the notion of a $(q, \tau)$--regular triangulation, where $\tau>0$ is a large constant.
 This is a partial triangulation of $(X,q)$ using the saddle connections that captures the geometry of the singular Euclidean metric associated to $q$.
 The main statement of the section is \lemref{Exist} which shows the existence of such triangulations.
-In the rest of the section, we establish some basic properties of $(q, \tau)$--regular triangulations.
+In the rest of the section, we establish some basic properties of $(q, \tau)$--regular triangulations which are used in section 5.